Configure single sign-on for Astra

 Single sign-on (SSO) enables a seamless sign-on experience for users and a centralized access control method for security operations teams.

 When you enable SSO for an Astra organization, users access your Astra organization through their identity provider (IdP) dashboard.
-The first time a user does this, Astra can find the user’s existing Astra account or create a new account through Just-in-Time (JIT) provisioning.
+The integration automatically searches for an existing Astra account based on the email address in a user’s IdP profile.
+If no matching account is found, it creates a new account through Just-in-Time (JIT) provisioning.
+For more information, see Sign in with SSO.

 Aside from sign in and initial organization access, Astra RBAC isn’t controlled through the IdP.
 The Organization Administrator must edit user roles and remove users through the Astra Portal.